SkillfulElectro/Boycott_Check/README.md

 # Boycott_Check

+Hi everyone

-simple command line application to check if a service is under boycott or not for Iranian users
+as my first work with api , i just took api of website which can be used by Iranian users to check if a website is under boycotts or not

+thanks to www.anti403.ir for providing their database ♥